hashicorp/yamux/README.md

 Both Ping and Go Away messages should always use the 0 StreamID.

-A Window Update may also provide StreamID 0, meaning the window for the entire session is being modified.

 ## Length Field

 The meaning of the length field depends on the message type: